Anita Thallaug

-Anita Thallaug (born 14 February 1938) is a Norwegian actress and singer.
+Anita Thallaug (14 February 1938 – 20 March 2023) was a Norwegian actress and singer.
+She was the Norwegian contestant in the Eurovision Song Contest 1963, where she sang the song "Solhverv".

 Biography

 Thallaug was born in Bærum on 14 February 1938.

-She has featured in musicals, cinema and TV programs.
+Thallaug featured in musicals, cinema and television programs.
 Under the name Vesla Rolfsen, at the age of seven, she was performing at the Spider theatre in Oslo.
 She featured frequently in NRK children's programs of the 1950s.

 Thallaug was the Norwegian contestant in the Eurovision Song Contest 1963, with the song "Solhverv", where she finished 13th (last).
 She was the first of four Norwegian entrants to score no points in the competition.

+She died on 20 March 2023, at the age of 85.

+Personal life

-Anita Thallaug is the younger sister of opera singer Edith Thallaug.
+Anita Thallaug was the younger sister of opera singer Edith Thallaug.

+Anita was married to Knut Jernberg Heim (1934-2014).
+They stayed married, up until Heim's death in 2014.

+The couple had two daughters, named Ann-Karin and Lizbeth Marie.